 “In this matter” is literally “in the sphere of his name.”
 Note that the word “name” is not in the New King James Version.
-The New American Standard Bible translates this phrase, “but in that name let him glorify God.”
+The New American Standard Bible translates the phrase this way, “but in that name let him glorify God.”
 God gives all his provisions through Jesus and what he represents.

 We glorify God by utilizing his provisions for us in Christ.

 We glorify God in connection with the name of Christ.
-The idea of “name” is revelation.
+The idea of “name” is a revelation or representation of who and what he is.
 As we reveal who Christ is and recognize the reality of who he is and what he did, we glorify God.
 We praise God the best when we recognize the person and work of Christ in our lives.